DenisGorbachev/scenarios/storytailor.md

   * Storytailor doesn't autolink mentions surrounded by "][" (example: `]trader[`)
   * Storytailor doesn't autolink mentions within linked steps.

+### Storytailor places full stops at the end of the points

+* Storytailor generates stories.
+* Storytailor places full stops at the end of the points.

 ### Programmer deploys Storytailor on Now

 * Programmer adds Now-specific configuration for Storytailor